 Maybe it is just me but it seems like there are not that many preppers out there that are in their 30s or younger.
 I have wanted to take some time to address this and encourage younger people to start prepping.
 This post may ruffle a few feathers but it is based on what I have observed in numerous prepping groups, on social media and when out in public.

-Sometimes becoming a better person means realizing our mistakes and errors in judgement and making an effort to not repeat them.
-We are living in divided society and it is heartbreaking how the generations do not get along or respect each other
+Sometimes becoming a better person means realizing our mistakes and errors in judgment and making an effort to not repeat them.
+We are living in a divided society and it is heartbreaking how the generations do not get along or respect each other

 A lot of this post is about getting into a healthier mindset and doing what is good for you while overcoming some ridiculous and contemptuous stereotypes and ideas.